superxc3/xcmkb/list of items/list of keyboards/numpad-macropad/IF17/readme.md

 4. Assemble and fasten another 4 screws on the acrylic frame.

 ## Connection
+For 2.4g just install the dongle.
+Try to toggle the power button near to usb port if it is not responding.
 The following explains bluetooth connection.
 |![image](https://user-images.githubusercontent.com/79617315/209416348-095caa94-79d7-4305-984d-e028b7825a1e.png)|
 |:--:|
 |You can remap the connection under `User`. |